invisibleroads/socketIO-client/README.rst

 ===============
 Here is a `socket.io <http://socket.io>`_ client library for Python.
 You can use it to write test code for your socket.io server.

+Please note that this version implements `socket.io protocol 0.9 <https://github.com/learnboost/socket.io-spec>`_, which is compatible with `gevent-socketio <https://github.com/abourget/gevent-socketio>`_.
+If you want to communicate using `socket.io protocol 1.x <https://github.com/automattic/socket.io-protocol>`_, please use `socketIO-client 0.6.3 <https://pypi.python.org/pypi/socketIO-client/0.6.3>`_ or higher.

 Installation
 ------------